-The test is aimed to verify that the beacon, when activated in self-test mode, provides a distinct indication of Potentially Insufficient Battery Energy (PIE), i.e. that the remaining battery energy could be not sufficient to support the manufacturer declared minimum duration of continuous beacon operation.
+The test is aimed to verify that the beacon, when activated in self-test mode, provides a distinct indication of Potentially Insufficient Battery Energy (PIE), i.e. that the remaining battery energy could be not sufficient to support the manufacturer-declared minimum operating lifetime.